m00dawg/Aquaricle/README.md

 Aquaricle
 =========

-Django-powered web-project for managing an aquarium, and tracking stats from an Aquariduino.
+Laravel-powered web-project for managing an aquarium, and tracking stats from an Aquariduino.

 Dependencies
 ------------